 Population of focus.
-The organizations, agencies, community leaders, and staff/personnel who need to be present to work on this problem include the Washington County RCORP team, especially the health department (Shaeleigh Spriggs and Richard Wittberg) and the Washington County Behavioral Health Board (Hilles Hughes and David Browne).
+The organizations, agencies, community leaders, and staff/personnel who need to be present to work on this problem include all members of the consortium.

 Goals and objectives.
 Below is a goal this group will work to address, along with at least one key objective.
 Table 3 lists the specific activities for the goal and objectives.